 - Reduced fuel costs

 A hybrid vehicle uses less fuel, thereby improving gas mileage.
-Purchasing less fuel also reduces the demand for fossil fuel, which has the overall economic effect of reducing demand for fossil fuels, thus forcing the price down.
-In the long run, they can be money savers.
+Purchasing less fuel also reduces the demand for fossil fuels, which has the overall economic effect of reducing demand for fossil fuels, thus forcing the price down.
+In the long run, they can be money-savers.

 - Fewer Emissions

 Hybrid vehicles are environmentally friendly!
-Less fuel use means less emissions and less of a negative environmental impact.
+Less fuel use means fewer emissions and a less negative environmental impact.
 It’s a good thing for everyone.